Daria Saville: 2011

 Saville suffered disappointment in her attempts to become the first junior player since Anastasia Pavlyuchenkova to win two Grand Slam titles, with first-round defeats at the Australian Open and Wimbledon events, a quarterfinal defeat to eventual champion Ons Jabeur at the French Open and a second-round defeat to American Victoria Duval in her defence of her US Open title.
 As the reigning junior champion, Saville was awarded a wildcard into the qualifying draw for the main event, but lost her first match against Kurumi Nara.

-Beginning to compete on the ITF Women's Circuit, Saville lost her first final in the $25k event in Moscow to Lyudmyla Kichenok, but later in the year, claimed her first professional title at the $10k event in Antalya, beating fellow Russian Ksenia Lykina in the final.
+Beginning to compete on the ITF Women's Circuit, Saville lost her first final in the 25k event in Moscow to Lyudmyla Kichenok, but later in the year, claimed her first professional title at the 10k event in Antalya, beating fellow Russian Ksenia Lykina in the final.
 Saville ended the year ranked world No. 383.

 2012: WTA Tour debut

-In April, Saville won her first professional doubles title, claiming the title at a $25k event in Chiasso, Switzerland, along with partner Irina Khromacheva.
+In April, Saville won her first professional doubles title, claiming the title at a 25k event in Chiasso, Switzerland, along with partner Irina Khromacheva.
 The pair continued their partnership at the junior event of the French Open and claimed the title with a win over Montserrat González and Beatriz Haddad Maia.

-In June, Saville qualified for the main draw at a WTA Tour event for the first time, at the Rosmalen Grass Court Championships, there beating higher ranked players Anastasia Rodionova and Yuliya Beygelzimer to progress to the first round.
+In June, Saville qualified for the main draw at a WTA Tour event for the first time, at the Rosmalen Grass Court Championships, beating higher ranked players Anastasia Rodionova and Yuliya Beygelzimer to progress there to the first round.
 Saville then earned her career-best win, thrashing world No. 35, Yanina Wickmayer, in straight sets but lost in the next round to Kirsten Flipkens.

-2013: Grand Slam debut at the Australian Open
+2013: Major debut at the Australian Open

 Saville began her season by playing in the qualifying draw in Brisbane.
 She upset Mariana Duque Mariño in the first round, before losing to Vania King.
 At the Australian Open, Saville earned a place in the qualifying draw based on her ranking for the first time.
 In the first round, she beat Stephanie Vogt before upsetting 24th seed Eugenie Bouchard.
 In the final round of qualifying, she beat Zhou Yimiao in three sets, to earn a spot in the main draw of a Grand Slam tournament for the first time in her career.
 In the first round, she faced Lauren Davis and won in three sets.
 Saville's maiden major run came to an end in the second round against fellow qualifier Lesia Tsurenko.

 In February, she competed at the Qatar Ladies Open, a Premier-5 level event.
 In the qualifying draw, she defeated Kristina Barrois, before losing to Tadeja Majerič.
 However, following the withdrawal of Maria Kirilenko, Saville returned to the draw as a lucky loser, and beat Anabel Medina Garrigues in the first round.
 In the second round, she played her first match against a top-ten player in world No. 2, Serena Williams, and lost in straight sets.
 Saville underwent a knee reconstruction in October and finished 2013 ranked No. 144.